IzzyCraze365/sdb-mar-2023-unit-1/terminal/notes.md

 To see what directory we are currently in use the following command: `pwd`

-To get a list of files and folders that are in the current directorr, use the following command: `ls`
+To get a list of files and folders that are in the current directory, use the following command: `ls`

 To change to a new directory use the following command: `cd [name of folder]`